 What seems like an innocent enough collaboration and file-sharing tool could be potentially leaving your company open to serious data breaches, potential lawsuits, and embarrassment as well as in some cases criminal enforcement if some compliance laws are broken While Dropbox might look convenient for a business there are several issues that you shoud be aware of from a security standpoint.
 Dropbox does not have an excellent security record in our opinion as it has been the victim of various security incidents over the years.

-You may want to think long and hard about this because an application like DropBox may not be as secure as you think and with "Free" Solutions there is a very high likely hood that your people may be using it and most likely you never even gave it another thought but you could be potentially facing security and legal threats from data theft, corruption of data and the leaking or hacking of privileged client data.
+DropBox may be an excellent platform for sharing pictures of your vacation with your friends and family, but it may not be a secure as you think.
+Dropbox had a unique model when they hit the market known as "Freemium" which really worked well for them.
+But if it's free, is it for me?
+You may want to think long and hard about this because an application like DropBox may not be as secure as you think, and with "Free" Solutions, there is a very high likelihood that your people may be using it.
+Most likely, you never even gave it another thought.
+Still, you could be potentially facing security and legal threats from data theft, corruption of data, and the leaking or hacking of privileged client data.

 While great for non-confidential data, solutions like DropBox don't really offer much control and oversight, and you have very little control over what devices it is installed on.
 You may wind up with DropBox being a back door right into your secure environment with employees mixing it from personal to work machines.
 Dropbox lets employees permanently delete files without your knowledge?
 Did you know employees are also able to share files without your knowledge?
 This leaves you at risk for breaking privacy agreements, data protection laws, industry compliance regulations, to name a few reasons.